 Work stress can manifest for many reasons – long hours, work overload, unrealistic expectations, conflict and toxic workplace cultures to name just a few.
 If not curtailed, this stress can lead to burnout.

 Though commonly thought of as a condition of ‘emotional’ exhaustion, burnout can be considered as extreme emotional, physical and mental exhaustion.
+It can also cause physical harm too as if you are too stressed there is an increased chance of injury leading to the need of an Indianapolis brain injury lawyer.

 Psychological symptoms may be the first to manifest, but fatigue, insomnia and mental impairment are also associated with work stress and burnout.